|

 Behavioral issues

 We also have a few very aggressive rabbits in our care (Bunnicula, and Barracuda) who, although spayed and neutered, may have some as yet undiscovered underlying medical conditions (such as, possibly, incomplete spays or neuters).
 Or it might just be that they are the exception to the rule and are simply overly aggressive by nature (even though both came to us as young babies).
+Bunnicky was illegally given away at a carnival as a prize and mishandled during that time.
+So she became fearful.
 In their case, although the shelters are full of very nice, agreeable rabbits, we feel that every rabbit's value is not measured by their value to humans.

 A "nice" or "adoptable" rabbit is measured by how humans might perceive his or her intrinsic value.
 We feel this is a flawed philosophy.
 Animals should be valued by how they value their own life; as Albert Schweitzer would say, each animal has a will-to-be and who are we to judge whether they deserve to live or die because of how they appeal to us?